-- Submit the final Supplemental Duty Composite form and Payroll Timesheets according to the Supplemental Duty Composite Payroll Schedule. - Ensure that all attendance and/or grade sheets are submitted, verified, and signed by each tutorial teacher to maintain documentation of supplemental instructional services rendered to low performing students. - Ensure that all tutorial/extended day lesson plans are current and up to date and reflect materials or instructional strategies being used in order to assure proper documentation of supplemental instructional services rendered to low performing students. - Maintain documentation of sample activities, strategies, and/or assessments utilized to address targeted TEKS and objectives of assessment instruments administered under Subchapter B, Chapter 39 TEC during the tutorial program. - Teachers and students will be surveyed at the end of the tutorial/extended day cycle for program effectiveness and suggestions for program improvement.
-Results will be utilized to improve and/or modify tutorials/extended day as needed and reported to the appropriate Federal Programs Department. - A certification form stating the duration of the program will be signed by each tutorial/extended day teacher upon completion of the program.
-A copy will be kept on file and the original will be submitted to the Federal Programs Department. - Ensure that all previously mentioned documentation is submitted, by teachers and/or office staff for teachers at the end of the tutorial/extended day cycle.
+- Submit the final Supplemental Duty Composite form and Payroll Timesheets according to the Supplemental Duty Composite Payroll Schedule. - Ensure that all attendance and/or grade sheets are submitted, verified, and signed by each tutorial teacher to maintain documentation of supplemental instructional services rendered to low performing students. - Ensure that all tutorial/extended day lesson plans are current and up to date and reflect materials or instructional strategies being used in order to assure proper documentation of supplemental instructional services rendered to low performing students. - Maintain documentation of sample activities, strategies, and/or assessments utilized to address targeted TEKS and objectives of assessment instruments administered under Subchapter B, Chapter 39 TEC during the tutorial program. - Ensure that all previously mentioned documentation is submitted, by teachers and/or office staff for teachers at the end of the tutorial/extended day/week/year cycle.